 Imagine studying for a second qualification.
 Or a third.
 Imagine taking your knowledge to the next level – or in a completely different direction.
 Imagine dedicating yourself to something that you know is going to advance your career, or open up new possibilities.
 Now imagine getting financial help to do just that.
-That’s where Charles Sturt University scholarships come in.
+That’s where a university scholarship comes in.

 Students like Adam Poulsen.